cesarvr/blog/content/post/jenkins-container.md

 [Pipeline] }
 ```

-This was very welcome by the teams but as soon as they started to implement this they started to face challenges.
-A team in particular was trying to develop something in Angular 8 which required minimum Node 10 and as you can see in the logs the official supported version in Openshift is 8.
-Also they found it challenging to add configuration files, they tried setting this up on Jenkins, but usually if you are using this type of workflow the Jenkins created for you is ephemeral (not persisted) this mean lost all the configuration if Jenkins get re-deploy.
+This was very welcome by the teams, but as soon as they started to implement this they started to face some challenges.
+A team in particular was trying to develop something in Angular 8 which required minimum Node 10 and as you can see for the logs the official supported version in that [NodeJS-Slave-Container](https://access.redhat.com/containers/#/registry.access.redhat.com/openshift3/jenkins-agent-nodejs-8-rhel7) is 8.

+Another challenge they where facing was adding configuration files to their build.
+I try to dodge that bullet by suggesting them to use the Jenkins master to perform this configuration updates, but then we discovered that the Jenkins master was ephemeral (no storage) so when they restart they lost all changes.

+## Another Approach

-So after all this good feedback I started to research for a ways to improve this with an alternative that target the following characteristics:
+So after all this good feedback I started to look for alternatives ways to improve this, so I wrote this wishlist of features for a good pipeline code:

-* It should be flexible.
-I don't want teams customizing their own images (if not strictly necessary), because this add a maintenance overhead and Dockerfile can become a nightmare to maintain when they get bigger.
+* *It should be flexible.*
+  - It should be easy to reuse Openshift images in the Jenkins script.
+If this fails teams usually start making/customizing their own images adding maintenance overhead.

+* *Easy to customize.*
-* Easy to customize.
-Adding a configuration file or storage to a build should be defined in the Jenkins DSL.
+  - Adding a configuration file or storage to a build should be defined in the Jenkins DSL.

+* *Composable.*
-* Composable: Use the best container image for the job.
+  - Use the best container for the job.

+* *Simple*.
-* I need to be as simple as possible.
-No dockerfile and no black-magic (like installing NVM at runtime).
+  - No Dockerfile and no black-magic (like installing NVM at runtime).

-## Jenkins Kubernetes Plugin
+## Kubernetes Plugin For Jenkins

-Was by doing this that’s how I discovered the *Kubernetes Jenkins Plugin*, which until that moment I didn’t know it was this plugin that was doing all the calls to Openshift behind the scenes for the first example.
-After some reading I discovered that you can define, not only how your software gets build but also their infrastructure (the *pods* running your build).
+I was under the impression that the [Kubernetes Plugin](https://github.com/jenkinsci/kubernetes-plugin) just provide a nice UI to configure Kubernetes/Jenkins related stuff, but after reading the docs carefully I discover that with this plugin you can actually define your own *jenkins-agents-pods*, instead of just using Openshift's pre-defined solution.

+### What Is A Pod

-The [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) its a Openshift/Kubernetes entity that can be thought as a container with more containers inside and this is interesting because it encourage the isolation of concerns (like objects in OOP) while sharing common resources provided by the pod -- i.e., you can handle *NodeJS* task such as dependencies and  testing in a ``NodeJS:10`` container and delegate other task such as deployment to another container (one with [oc-client](https://github.com/openshift/origin/releases) for example).
+A [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) is a Openshift/Kubernetes entity that can be thought as a *container with one or more containers inside*.
+The original idea behind this is that you can deploy multiple piece of software that are tightly coupled together (like and old multi-tier application).
+But we can also think of it as a way to decouple task (like objects in OOP) -- i.e., you can use an image to build your code and delegate the deployment to another image.

-#### Defining The Pod
+### Creating A Pod

-To define our *container of containers* we use this function:
+To define our pod (*or container of containers*) we use this function:

 ```java
 podTemplate(cloud:'openshift', label: BUILD_TAG,  containers[/*...*/], /*...*/ )
 ```
 Where:

-* ``cloud`` This should point to the Kubernetes configuration, if you are running this in Openshift is ``openshift`` is created by default.
+* ``cloud`` This should point to the Kubernetes configuration.
+I'm running this on ``openshift``, so its default choice.

 * ``label`` is a way to identify the pod, this allows the plugin to locate your pod in the cluster.

-* ``container`` is an array of container objects, you can define containers using ``containerTemplate`` as explained below.
+* ``container`` is an array of container objects, you can define containers using ``containerTemplate`` function.

-> Here you define settings that have a global influence over the containers running inside.

-#### Running Containers
+#### Running Containers Inside

-To define container(s) inside the pod we use:
+To define a container we use:

 ```java
 containerTemplate(name: ‘’, image: ‘’, /*...*/ )